 Every IBM project spans a number of developers, stakeholders, sponsors, clients, and many more.
 Thus, smooth communication regarding all design aspects of each project is essential to the successful delivery of work.
 The setup based on WordPress didn’t provide tools for a fast “exchange of documents, knowledge, and insights.”

 As expansion problems and communication issues began amassing, the need for change became apparent.

 We were looking for a cloud-based infrastructure where we could use methods like continuous delivery and automated staging.
 We wanted to use a platform-as-a-service kind of cloud to simplify our job, to keep our frontend developers focused on the frontend and not caring about the backend or PHP stuff. — says Stephane.

 The only thing was to figure out the technology that could fit well into the stack.

-In the end, the platform’s setup was a headless Wordpress CMS with frontend based on Vue, Vuex, and animations libraries—all put together in Webpack.
+In the end, the platform’s setup was a headless WordPress CMS with a frontend based on Vue, Vuex, and animations libraries—all put together in Webpack.

 The addition of Vue to the stack boosted the growth of the platform, allowing IBM Design to enhance its different features and functions.

 We stay focused on our design work, educate our stakeholders about our design practice, and showcase the impact and benefits that design can bring to the overall success of products and offerings. — Stephane sums up.